 SRRC wanted to designed an area for new members, as well as potential members to easily find important resources associated with our organization.
 We have created it mainly with the parents in mind.
 We often hear how mind-boggling it is for those new to ski racing and snowboarding.
 Our hope is that our website is just an extension to familiarize you to the Club and the sport of ski racing, and become a resource when you have questions.
 Look at it as our SRRC “work in progress” and of course we are always open to suggestions to improve your resource experience.

 - SkillsQuest – SkillsQuest is a USSA training and evaluation program that develops fundamental competencies in young skiers.
 It evolved in the last decade to provide exercises and drills that are specific to a precise movement pattern or dynamic skill which enhances racer techniques and tactics.
-SkillsQuest was developed because an important correlation that was found by USSA when comparing the youth records of racers to their records as young, competitive adults.
-A correlation was found for skiers who scored high in fundamental skills achieved greater success than those who had low scores.
+SkillsQuest was developed because an important correlation was found by USSA when comparing the youth records of racers to their records as elite competitive adults.
+A correlation was found for skiers who scored high in fundamental skills also achieved greater success than those who had low scores.
 Fundamental skill scores were a more decisive indicator of future success than youth racing performances (i.e. podium finishes or points).Hence the USSA Alpine Training System has incorporated SkillsQuest into programs across all age groups and it contributes to overall scoring for state championships and regional competitions.
 SRRC coaches were delighted to receive the news that SRRC Member, Brady Mason (U14) achieved the 2nd highest score for the Skillsquest component at the USSA Eastern Regional Championships in 2016.
 SRRC is committed to providing SkillsQuest drills and supports its value in developing the talent and potential for all of our athletes.
 More info can be found at the USSA site on SkillsQuest.

 - Admin Ski Racing – This site, AdminSkiRacing.com, is the central location for all USSA/PARA travel races.
 It also is the registration site for racing beyond Pennsylvania.
 For the purpose of PARA races, all races appear under the PARA/Eastern filter.
 Each race have a separate registration fee and process determined by the host club.
 Clubs communicate the information through its registration page of its race.
 Races typically have a Wednesday or Thursday deadline, at any time of day, which is displayed in the date/time in the “Event Late Date”.
-Registrations after the deadline will incur a late fee, usually $25 go $40.
-A racer’s data is automatically screened for eligibility and matching against USSA data; It is important to match the name exactly as it is listed on a USSA card to be accepted.
+Registrations after the deadline will incur a late fee, usually $25 to $40.
+A racer’s data is automatically screened for eligibility and matching against USSA data; It is important to match the name exactly as it is listed on a USSA card to be accepted by Admin Ski Racing.
 Note: first time users will need to create an account and add the participant(s) to the file to register for races.
 Please allow a few extra minutes for this step and have your USSA# and credit cards ready.We encourage you to watch and support our SRRC racers during race activities and please remember that all coaching and teaching has been accomplished prior to your athlete entering the race.
 Races are for showing off their new and improved skills.
 Encouragement and positive reinforcement are what we pride ourselves on in SRRC.

-Volunteering – SRRC success depends on an active, involved and informed crew of parent volunteers.
+- Volunteering – SRRC success depends on an active, involved and informed crew of parent volunteers.
 Parents can participate at many levels, indoors or out, on skiing or non-skiing.
 A variety of tasks and roles are available for parents to actively engage in throughout the season.
 SRRC uses an online signup page called Time to Sign Up to alert families when, where, and how help is needed.

 - Alpine Official –SRRC is hosting an Alpine Officials clinic on Saturday, November 11, 2017 9am to 1pm, with exams for pre-registered candidates beginning at 1;30pm.
 Clinic cost is $25 for those who pre-registered and $35 for those who show up on day of the event.
 Exam candidates should notify Rob Lipton, RBL4@psu.edu prior to the event and cost $5.
 Registration is through http://AdminSkiRacing.com.
 Clinic leaders are Rob Lipton and Sam Ganow.Parents who gain experience and knowledge of racing through either gatekeeping or other race committee work, can elect to enter sanctioned, licensed roles.
 Work can be done either inside with timing and calculations or on snow through referee positions.
 USSA training and licensing is required.
 Mentoring and support is provided by fellow, seasoned parents.